estebanmunchjones2019/react-hooks-article/readme.md

    a. `requestConfig`, that configures the http call with the appropiate `url`, `method`, `headers` and `body`.

    b.
-Another function, call `applyData`, that can update the UI by changing the state of the app.
+A callback function called `applyData`, that can update the UI by changing the state of the app.

 You might notice the `useCallback` built in hook here: